ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

 \textbf{Evaluation Metrics.} Following previous works~\cite{motionctrl,draganything}, we evaluate the generated video quality using the Fr\'{e}chet Inception Distance (FID)~\cite{fid} and Fr\'{e}chet Video Distance (FVD)~\cite{fvd}, taking the real videos in DAVIS~\cite{davis} as reference.
 To assess object motion control precision, we use ObjMC~\cite{motionctrl}, which calculates the distance between target trajectories and the trajectories of generated videos, estimated using SpatialTracker~\cite{spatracker}.
 Lower ObjMC scores indicate better object control accuracy.
-For a more comprehensive evaluation, we additionally conduct a user study.
+Considering that FID and FVD can be biased, particularly when the reference set is small, we further incorporate evaluation metrics from VBench~\cite{vbench}, including Image Quality, Aesthetic Quality, Motion Smoothness, and Dynamic Degree.
+Additionally, we conduct a user study to provide a more comprehensive assessment of the effectiveness of ObjCtrl-2.5D.